racchiato/makeupco/SOLUTIONS.md

 ### Remarks

 I'm actually very grateful for the challenge given, I learned a lot by my mistakes in this challenge.

+### Library Used

+- `axios` for making HTTP request, easier to include `params` in GET request
+- `react-bootstrap` for UI layout, mainly utilized it for grid system
+- `react-loading-skeleton` for loading view when CSR is fetching